The example counselling session

 The counselling session described here illustrates how I used a cyclic intervention with a client, i.e., we worked together to identify key issues in his life and a vicious cycle that was driving his presenting difficulties.
 The session shows how this occurred and how it helped the client.

-This method often proved effective in ways that often surprised me, and other counsellors might benefit from using similar interventions.
+This method often proved effective in ways that surprised me, and other counsellors might benefit from using similar interventions.

 On other pages of this website, I describe how this type of intervention is consistent with key counselling theories, including psychodynamic and cognitive-behavioural therapies.
 See “The counselling pages on this website”.